 Delaying marriage and pregnancy will help to improve adolescent girls’ health and that of their children.

 Goal 4: Quality education

 Child marriage usually means the end of a girl’s formal education.
 Once married, girls are burdened with their new responsibilities as wives and mothers and often stay at home as a result.
 Their husband or in-laws may not be supportive of their education and in some countries laws don’t allow married girls to return to school.

-However, girls who have a secondary education are six times less likely to marry as children.
+Being out of school puts girls at risk.
+Girls with no education are three times more likely to marry before 18 compared to girls with a secondary or higher education.
 Educated mothers are more likely to be able to provide for their children and less likely to marry them at a young age.